IvonJanssen/dissect-docs/docs/source/overview/index.rst

 the plugin system of ``dissect.target`` comes into play.

 Plugins is where we further refine a loaded target and what we can do with it.
-It's also the place where we can implement actual functionality for e.g. extracting forensic artifacts.
+It's also the place where we can implement actual functionality for e.g. extracting forensic artefacts.
 If you were to stack all of the previous layers in order, with containers being at the bottom, plugins would be at the top.
 The idea is that you could swap any compatible component within a layer with another, and it will all continue to work just fine.